 What financial actions can I take if my paycheck doesn't arrive on time?
-That's a question many federal government employees, including military members, might ask themselves when there's the risk of a federal government shutdown.
+That's a question many federal government employees and military members might ask themselves when there's the risk of a federal government shutdown.

 As military members, a government shutdown can potentially have a big impact.
 It could mean you won't receive your paycheck on time — depending on the specifics of the shutdown and guidance issued by your agency.